ka-de/cringe.live/content/en/docs/yiff_toolkit/comfyui/_index.md

 ---

 Before diving into ComfyUI's practical aspects, let's understand the mathematical foundations of diffusion models that power modern AI image generation.
-Unless you are allergic to math, in which case you should [skip](#introduction-to-comfyui) this section in it's entirety.

 ### The Diffusion Process